TL;DR ⏩

 - Interactive timestamps ensure easy navigation within your transcript

-- Work is saved to your browser’s storage every second, preventing data loss
+- Work is saved to your browser’s storage every five minutes, preventing data loss

 - Export your work to Markdown, plain text, or Google Docs